Last Updated on by Mitch Rezman

-So my sister the psychotherapist sends me an article from NPR entitled Struck By A Macaw?
-Now There’s A Medical Diagnosis Code For That found here
+So my sister the psychotherapist sent me an article from NPR entitled Struck By A Macaw?
+Now there’s a medical diagnosis code for that found here.

 To keep the hostilities to a minimum over kugel at our upcoming first Wednesday of the month dinner at mom’s now living in Chicago – please allow me to clarify – Melinda.

-What’s the code for when budgie flies beak first into your eye.
-How about when you finally get that Harris Hawk you’ve always coveted but you forgot your falconry glove at home and the bird lands on your arm puncturing your forearm using its steel like tendons in it’s legs to close it’s razor sharp talons puncturing your skin muscles and bones?
+What’s the code for when a budgie flies beak first into your eye?
+How about when you finally get that Harris Hawk you’ve always coveted but you forgot your falconry glove at home and the bird lands on your arm puncturing your forearm using its steel-like tendons in its legs to close its razor-sharp talons puncturing your skin muscles and bones?

-When you begin to catalog the amount of insects, reptiles, mammals you end up with tens of thousands of species.
+When you begin to catalog the number of insects, reptiles, and mammals you end up with tens of thousands of species.
 If we assign initial encounters and some subsequent encounters for every species on the planet your ICD-10 medical code count would have to be in the gazillions.

 So no Melinda I don’t mean to be hostile but I remember watching the hearings over that BP oil leak in the Gulf of Mexico 5 years ago that went on for months.
-During the Congressional hearings the CEOs of the major oil companies were taken to task for writing agreements “protecting walruses in the Gulf of Mexico”.
-(Clearly someone from the US department of natural resources who had overseen the Alaskan (where walruses live) Valdeze oil spill disaster was able to cut through oodles of red tape with a copy machine)
+During the Congressional hearings, the CEOs of the major oil companies were taken to task for writing agreements “protecting walruses in the Gulf of Mexico”.
+(Clearly, someone from the US Department of natural resources who had overseen the Alaskan (where walruses live) Valdez oil spill disaster was able to cut through oodles of red tape with a copy machine)

 What I never understood was why nobody bothered to ask why the federal government who was the other signatory to these agreements that protected all the walruses in the Gulf of Mexico, why Uncle Sam agreed to protect all the walruses in the Gulf of Mexico.